 When kittens do not get enough water, wet food is preferred to prevent dehydration and other clinical problems.

-Wet food has a higher moisture content, making it a good fit for kittens that usually don't drink much water.
-This includes meat chunks blended in gravy or fish, such as tuna in mousse form mixed with milk.
+Wet food has a higher moisture content, making it a suitable choice for younger kittens that typically don't drink much water.
+This includes meat chunks blended in gravy or fish, such as tuna in mousse form, mixed with milk.

 Tiny kittens also don't have the set of teeth to chew dry food well, so wet food may be the best choice to ensure they get enough nutrition.
 The drawback, however, lies in their cost, as they are usually more expensive.
 Wet kitten food also cannot stay fresh for long once served.